Knowledge graphSettings

 5. 5

-• + Valid for drivers
+• + Less competition between drivers

-• - Slower on failures
+• - Slower under timeouts and declines

-• - Competition between drivers
+• - Increases competition between drivers

 Optimization

-Caching ETA
+ETA caching

 Читать обзор